Tailwind: A Practical Framework for Query Accelerators: Introduction

-To address these challenges, we introduce \emph{abstract logical plans} (\alps{}): a new mostly-declarative abstraction for describing accelerator semantics.
-An \alp{} is an augmented and parameterized regular tree expression~\cite{tata, rte-impl} that defines which plan fragments an accelerator can correctly replace.
-Our \alps{} can be compiled into tree automata~\cite{tata, tree-acceptors-doner70, tree-automata-thatcher68} that can efficiently search a query plan for potential matches (C1).
-The \alp{}'s structure also allows us to programmatically convert an \alp{} into a custom-tailored neural network to estimate when the accelerator should be applied (C3, Section~\ref{sec:key-ideas-model}). \alps{} therefore form a unified abstraction for the accelerator’s interface, semantics, and performance prediction.
+To address these challenges, we introduce \emph{abstract logical plans} (\alps{}): a new abstraction that accelerator builders use to describe their accelerator's semantics.
+At its core, an \alp{} centers on a parameterized regular tree expression~\cite{tata, rte-impl} over logical query plans that specifies the set of logical plan fragments an accelerator can correctly replace (\textbf{C1}).
+The parameters exist to capture query-specific information that can vary across accelerator uses (e.g., the predicate to negate in domain negation).
+The same \alp{} serves two further purposes.
+It can be compiled into a tree automaton~\cite{tata, tree-acceptors-doner70, tree-automata-thatcher68} to efficiently search query plans for matches and extract parameter values (\textbf{C2}), and its tree structure and parameters can be used to construct a custom neural network that estimates when the accelerator is beneficial to use (\textbf{C3}, Section~\ref{sec:key-ideas-model}).
+For \thesystem{}, \alps{} therefore provide a unified abstraction for an accelerator's applicability, interface to its implementation, and performance modeling.

-\sparagraph{Why not use extensions / UDFs?} Database extensions~\cite{dbextension-survey} seemingly provide a natural way to integrate accelerators.
-Unfortunately, most database extension systems we are aware of~\cite{pgextensions, duckdb-extensions} provide limited to no query optimizer support~\cite{graceful-udf-wehrstein25}, requiring users to manually rewrite queries to use their accelerators.
-This shifts the responsibility of knowing when a query accelerator is beneficial onto the query author!
-Building an accelerator as an extension also tightly couples it to a specific RDBMS, which limits its usefulness to other RDBMSes. \thesystem{} solves both these issues by automatically learning when to apply an accelerator and by providing a ``write once, run anywhere'' interface for accelerators (C2, e.g.,~our accelerators use the same code for DuckDB and Redshift).

-\sparagraph{Overview.} \thesystem{} consists of an offline and online phase.
-Offline, \thesystem{} trains run time models for each \alp{} (Section~\ref{sec:bootstrapping-details}) and uses a greedy search to select accelerator instances that optimize predicted speedup under a given space budget and query log (Section~\ref{sec:key-ideas-inst}), leveraging an assumption that the log is representative of future queries (e.g., having overlapping query templates)~\cite{redset, cloud_analytics_benchmark}.
-Online, upon receiving a query, \thesystem{} uses the accelerators' \alps{} to enumerate query execution plans and runs the one with the lowest predicted run time. \thesystem{} orchestrates query execution and marshals data between the RDBMS and the user's accelerator code to support accelerators at the top, bottom, or middle of a query plan.
-Notably, \thesystem{} relies only on the underlying RDBMS' data import/export capability, which makes user-written accelerators compatible with most RDBMSes, albeit at the cost of data transfer (accounted for by \thesystem{}'s optimizer).